nadiia-tsytsylina/book-shelf/README.md

 Website with responsive layout, modal windows, dark and light theme, authorization and pagination, using API services for searching and buying books.

+The website contains 2 pages:

+1. Home page - page with the most populars from each category and ability to see all books in each category;
+2. Shopping page - page with books, that user has added to cart

 ## Technology stack

 - HTML5